Grapefruit: Beware of dangerous medication interactions

 - Treat heart problems

-Another potential problem is that some products may contain grapefruit but don't say so in the name or on the ingredients list.
-For example, numerous citrus-flavored soft drinks have been identified as possibly containing grapefruit juice or grapefruit extract.
+Another potential problem is that some foods and drinks may contain grapefruit but don't say so in the name or on the ingredients list.
+For example, numerous citrus-flavored soft drinks contain grapefruit juice or grapefruit extract.

 Play it safe with prescription drugs.
 Always ask your doctor or pharmacist when you get a new prescription if it interacts with any foods or other medicines.
 If the answer is yes, ask whether you need to eliminate that food from your diet.